szabgab/perlmaven.com/sites/en/pages/download-and-install-perl.md

 This might happen frequently on a home machine, but less often in corporations and on servers.
 They tend to upgrade only after a 2-5 years delay.
 In some cases the delay can be even longer.

-This means that the so called <b>system Perl</b> on Linux distributions will be a few years out of date.
+This means that the so called **system Perl** on Linux distributions will be a few years out of date.

 ## Microsoft Windows